 - Baby is less than six months old

-- If you have not yet had a normal menstrual period since birth
+- You have not yet had a normal menstrual period since the birth

 - Breastfeeds are no longer than 4-6 hours apart

-It can be very tricky to pin point when you’re fertile again, however signs that your fertility is returning include:
+It can be very tricky to pinpoint when you’re fertile again.
+Signs that your fertility is returning include: